vvscode/docs/docs/voice/voice-for-js/voice-js-first-time-setup.md

 ---
-title: "First time setup with JavaScript (Voice)"
+title: First time setup with JavaScript (Voice)
-excerpt: ""
+excerpt: ''
 ---
 This is a step-by-step guide about setting up the Sinch SDK for the first time.